vinjan23/mainnet-dryrun/README.md

 1. Coordinator starts their nodes and provides a list of `seed` & `persistent peers` that Validators will use to configure their servers.
 1. Validators can then start their nodes in coordinated fashion after Coordinator gives a go ahead.

+## Documentation

+More information how to become a validator can be found from Archway's documentation <https://docs.archway.io/validators/becoming-a-validator/overview>

 ## Configuration

 |Name   | Value   | Description  |